 Collection handling sessions

 We offer the opportunity to handle collection objects with different materials and textures.
-These sessions are by prior arrangement, please call us on 01296 820414 if you would like to arrange one.
+Sessions are held at 1.30pm, Wed-Sun, in the Ante Room.
+Alternatively you can arrange a session by prior appointment, please call 01296 820414 if you would like to arrange one.

 We have an induction loop installed in the Powerhouse so you can enjoy our informative films about the Rothschild family, the Manor and wine.